CSC207-UofT/course-project-alifafa/Phase 2/AccessibilityReport.md

 Our app uses simple languages and commands that are clear and succinct to the users.
 We have not used any complicated designs in our command line interface.
 However, we could improve our app in the future(if possible) by having different modes to present essential information.
 For example, having pictorial or verbal presentation of information.
 Separating the most important messages from other information.
 Tolerance for Error
-Our program provide fail safe features and provide warnings Add friend: prevent the user from adding themselves or adding an existing friend, also provide error message Chat or group chat: prevent the user from chatting if the user is not in the group yet, also provide error message Minimize errors: the program save all the user information even if the user accidentally stop the program
+Our program provide fail-safe features and provide warnings Add friend: prevent the user from adding themselves or adding an existing friend, also provide error message Chat or group chat: prevent the user from chatting if the user is not in the group yet, also provide error message Minimize errors: the program save all the user information even if the user accidentally stop the program